-What is taking part in the management of an independent school?
+What constitutes taking part in the management of an independent school?

-5. The scope of the barring directions covers membership of proprietor bodies (including governors if the governing body is the proprietor body for the school), and all staff positions as follows: head teacher, any teaching positions on the senior leadership team, and any teaching positions which carry a department headship.
-Other teaching posts with additional responsibilities do not count as 'taking part in management).
-For non-teaching staff, only posts which are part of the senior leadership team should be regarded as 'management' for the purposes of checking for the existence of a barring direction.
-All employed school staff are regarded as being in 'regulated activity' for the purposes of these checks.
+5. Individuals taking part in 'management' are likely to include individuals who are members of proprietor bodies (including governors...), and such staff positions as: head teacher, any teaching positions on the senior leadership team, and any teaching positions which carry a department headship.
+Whether other individuals such as teachers with additional responsibilities could be prohibited from 'taking part in management' depends on the facts of each case - so schools may wish to check them anyway.
+For non-teaching staff, posts which are part of the senior leadership team are likely to be regarded as 'management' for the purposes of checking for the existence of a barring direction.
+However, whether non-teaching staff are 'taking part in management' depends on the facts of each case.
+All employed school staff who work regularly in the school during school hours may be regarded as being in 'regulated activity' for the purposes of these checks.